rothsandro/eleventy-notes/Features/Sidebar.md

 ### Example: Notes in subfolder

-The following groups renders all notes of the subfolder "Example" :
+The following group renders all notes of the subfolder "Example":

 ```json
 {